apache/dolphinscheduler/README.md

  - Associate the tasks according to the dependencies of the tasks in a DAG graph, which can visualize the running state of the task in real-time.
  - Support many task types: Shell, MR, Spark, SQL (MySQL, PostgreSQL, hive, spark SQL), Python, Sub_Process, Procedure, etc.
  - Support process scheduling, dependency scheduling, manual scheduling, manual pause/stop/recovery, support for failed retry/alarm, recovery from specified nodes, Kill task, etc.
- - Support process priority, task priority and task failover, and task timeout alarm/failure
+ - support the priority of process & task, task failover, and task timeout alarm or failure.
- - Support process global parameters and node custom parameter settings
+ - Support process global parameters and node custom parameter settings.
- - Support online upload/download of resource files, management, etc. Support online file creation and editing
+ - Support online upload/download of resource files, management, etc. Support online file creation and editing.
  - Support task log online viewing and scrolling, online download log, etc.
- - Implement cluster HA, decentralize Master cluster and Worker cluster through Zookeeper
+ - Implement cluster HA, decentralize Master cluster and Worker cluster through Zookeeper.
- - Support online viewing of `Master/Worker` CPU load, memory
+ - Support the viewing of Master/Worker CPU load, memory, and CPU usage metrics.
- - Support process running history tree/Gantt chart display, support task status statistics, process status statistics
+ - Support presenting tree or Gantt chart of workflow history as well as the statistics results of task & process status in each workflow.
- - Support backfilling data
+ - Support backfilling data.
- - Support multi-tenant
+ - Support multi-tenant.
- - Support internationalization
+ - Support internationalization.
- - There are more waiting for partners to explore
+ - There are more waiting for partners to explore...

 ### What's in Dolphin Scheduler